galaxyproject/galaxy-hub/content/projects/mpxv/index.md

 1. Run the <span class="badge badge-success">ILL-PE</span> to generate lists of variants
 2. Run the <span class="badge badge-info">REPORTING</span> workflows on varinats generated above to produce variant tables.

-The following <a href="https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.html#from-fastq-to-annotated-allelic-variants">tutorial</a> explains how to import workflows into your Galaxy instance.
+The following [tutorial](https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.html#from-fastq-to-annotated-allelic-variants) explains how to import workflows into your Galaxy instance.